schreter/hue_rule_configurator/README.md

-If an optional `times` parameter is specified, then instead of starting with the first scene, the current time is compared against specified intervals and the scene at the associated index is recalled (0-based, i.e., `Night` scene in the above example has index 0).
+If an optional `times` parameter is specified, then instead of starting with the first scene, the current time is compared against specified intervals and the scene at the associated index is recalled (1-based, i.e., `Night` scene in the above example has index 1).
 If there is no time range for the current time, then no action is triggered.

 Additional `timeout` parameter can be specified for a configuration of the scene to turn off lights after the specified timeout (unless another action was triggered).

-NOTE: timeout doesn't work yet.
+If a scene is set "from the side" by a different switch, you can explicitly set state using `setstate` parameter in the binding, which sets the index of the scene configured by another binding using multi-scene action with the same `state` and `group` parameters.

 Scenes create one rule per scene, one rule to start default scene or per time range one rule to start default scene for the time range.
 I.e., the above example would create 5 rules